-The fight against cancer, diabetes, heart disease, and strokes requires access to affordable, quality health care and to health insurance.
-Amici therefore strongly supported patient access to care and other provisions of the Patient Protection and Affordable Care Act ("Affordable Care Act" or "Act") during its consideration by Congress, and desire to assist the Court in understanding why those provisions of the Act are so important to millions of cancer, diabetes, heart disease, and stroke patients and survivors, as well as their families.
+The fight against cancer, diabetes, heart disease, and stroke requires access to affordable, quality health care and to health insurance.
+Amici therefore strongly supported patient access to care provisions of the Patient Protection and Affordable Care Act ("Affordable Care Act" or "Act") during its consideration by Congress, and desire to assist the Court in understanding why those provisions of the Act are so important to millions of cancer, diabetes, heart disease, and stroke patients and survivors, as well as their families.
 Because these diseases are chronic, those living with them are particularly susceptible to discrimination in the rates and terms of health insurance, or to being denied coverage altogether, due to pre-existing medical condition exclusions and adverse rating actions based on their health status.
-The Affordable Care Act addresses these problems, but cannot succeed in doing so without the minimum coverage provision that the appellants seek to invalidate.
+The Affordable Care Act addresses these problems, but as the United States acknowledged to the Eleventh Circuit below that "the minimum coverage provision is integral to the Act's guaranteed-issue and community-rating provisions."
+Brief for Appellants, Florida v.
+HHS, Nos.
+11-11021 & 11-11067, at 59 (filed April 4, 2011).
+Amici therefore are gravely concerned that if the minimum coverage provision is invalidated, these important provisions may be jeopardized as well.